pytgit/movies_genre_nlp/README.md

 <p align="center">
   <img width="700" height="400" src="./img/model_results.png">
 </p>
 * As seen from the results, "Sci-Fi" and "Western" got best prediction results, but "Drama", "Comedy" were among the worst.
+Note drama and comedy also had the largest count of movies, so it looks like there is opportunity to better break down those genres into sub-categories that could yield better prediction results

 ## Conclusions
-* Genre categorization impacts the prediction results so more analysis on optimal categorization would be µMhelpful
+* Genre categorization impacts the prediction results so more analysis on optimal categorization would be helpful
 * Multi-label classification instead of multi-class classification is also a great next step to provide better insights for potential applications as movies often can belong to multiple genres